-People who troll may not abuse others on their faces.
+- People who troll may not abuse others in their faces.
 As they can hide behind a screen, they get the courage to abuse others.

-Some people troll others for fun.
-However, some of them realize that it is sadistic fun and some others do not.
+- Some people troll others for fun.
+However, some of them realize that it is sadistic fun and others do not.

-People who troll are very confident that they can get away with it.
-Lack of punishments for trolling is one of the main causes.
+- People who troll are very confident that they can get away with it.
+The lack of punishments for trolling is one of the main causes.

-These days, politically motivated trolls are a common thing.
-Political parties are recruiting people to troll opposition parties.
+- These days, politically motivated trolls are a common thing.

 Effects of Trolling:

-Aggression and violent behaviour will increase in the people that resort to trolling and cyberbullying.
+- Aggression and violent behaviour will increase the number of people that resort to trolling and cyberbullying.
 They do not realize that it harms them.

 Laws in India on trolling:

-If he/she utters any word or makes any sound or gesture to insult the modesty of any woman, he/she will be punishable with 3 years imprisonment and fine as per Section 509 IPC.
+- If he/she utters any word or makes any sound or gesture to insult the modesty of any woman, he/she will be punished with 3 years imprisonment and a fine as per Section 509 IPC.

-The most important thing is we should aim at the root cause, that is lack of empathy in the people.
+- The most important thing is we should aim at the root cause, which is the lack of empathy in the people.
 There is a need to sensitise people about the consequences of their actions.
 There is a need to conduct awareness programs in schools, colleges etc as a part of the Digital India program.